karun012/timesince/README.md

 [![Rust](https://github.com/karun012/timesince/actions/workflows/rust.yml/badge.svg)](https://github.com/karun012/timesince/actions/workflows/rust.yml)

+## This is a work in progress.
+I'm still figuring out Rust, releasing binaries, etc. Please use it with caution :-)

 # ⏱️ timesince

 A tiny, beautiful CLI tool to track how long it's been since you last did something.